Coronavirus: help and support

 Support for your personal current account

 We are here to support our customers during the impact of coronavirus and if you are going to struggle we are still here to help.
 It might be that you have or expect to have a temporary loss or reduction in income for you or other members of your household because of coronavirus.
-If so, up to 31st October 2020, you can ask to have the temporary interest-free amount of up to £500 for a further 3 months on your personal current account arranged overdraft.
+If so, you can ask to have a temporary interest-free amount of up to £500 for 3 months on your personal current account arranged overdraft.
+To help support you during this difficult time, we have extended the deadline to apply for this support until 31st December 2020.

-To ask for a further temporary 3-month period of up to £500 interest-free on your arranged overdraft, please apply on or before 31st October 2020.
+To ask for a temporary 3-month period of up to £500 interest-free on your arranged overdraft, please apply on or before 31st December 2020.
 If you need further support, or help with completing this form, then please contact us.

 If you are facing, or expect to face, financial difficulties, you can find help and support available on our money worries page.
 For further support, you can find out more about other free independent advice.